Outsourced IT Support in London: A 2026 Buyer's Guide

 Ten Questions That Sort the Field

 - What is in the fixed fee, precisely?
 On-site visits?
 Projects?
 Out-of-hours?
-The classic bait is a low headline fee with everything interesting billed on top.
+A low headline fee is worth checking carefully, because the interesting work is sometimes billed on top.

 - Are you certified in what you sell us?
 A provider recommending Cyber Essentials should hold it themselves.

 - Which sectors do you actually know?
-Support for a law firm or a hedge fund involves regulatory context a generalist will learn at your expense.
+Support for a law firm or a hedge fund involves regulatory context that takes time to learn, and it helps enormously if your provider already has it.

 - What happens out of hours?
-“Emergency line” can mean an engineer or an answering machine.
-Ask who picks up at 6:47am.
+An emergency line can mean an on-call engineer or a voicemail box.
+Ask who answers it at 6:47am, and what happens next.

 - How do you report?
-You should see response times, patch status and open risks quarterly, in English, without asking.
+You should see response times, patch status and open risks quarterly, explained clearly enough to take to your board, and sent without you having to ask.

 - Onboarding is free and instant.
 Proper onboarding — documenting your environment, fixing inherited risks, setting baselines — takes weeks.
-Instant means they will learn your network live, during your incidents.
+An instant start usually means the provider gets to know your environment as it goes, rather than before it takes responsibility for it.

 - Security is an upsell menu.
 Patching, MFA and backup checks belong inside a managed service, not on a bolt-on price list.
 (Genuinely advanced needs — a 24/7 SOC, penetration testing — are fairly priced separately.)